mrk-us/photoshop-scripts/dev/README.txt

-Experimental scripts, be careful using them.
-Errors may occur.
+Experimental scripts, be careful using them, they may not even work and/or errors may occur.